-The derived metrics functionality allows you to run a query and ingest it back into Wavefront.
+Derived metrics allow you to run a query and ingest it back into Wavefront.
 All users can then use the result of the query, that is, the derived metric, in their queries.

-Our customers have asked us to be able to register and ingest a query so they can have instantly available metrics (derived metrics).
+Our customers wanted to register and ingest a query so they can have instantly available metrics (derived metrics).
 Here are some use cases.

 Simplify User Experience

 Many queries are complex and intimidating for non-expert users.
 If you create a derived metric, the corresponding query runs in the background.
 All users can then use the result of the complex query – the derived metric – in other queries.